DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

          - should also be used to monitor activities around valuable assets and to provide additional protection in public areas such as parking structures and walkways
          -  should be positioned to have clear sight lines of all exterior walls, entrance and exit points, and interior hallways.
          -  Simple motion recognition or motion-triggered cameras may be fooled by animals, birds, insects, weather, or foliage.
 In order to distinguish between a false alarm and an intrusion, a secondary verification mechanism should be used.
+         - **Closed-circuit television (CCTV)** systems act as a secondary verification mechanism for physical presence because they allow security officials to view the interior of the facility when a motion alarm sounds to determine the current occupants and their activities.
          -  **Enhanced video surveillance (EVS)**: systems are capable of object detection, which can include faces, devices, and weapons.
 Some can even automatically identify individuals and track their motion (gait analysis).
 EVSs can be enhanced using machine learning to improve video monitoring through automation, improved image recognition, and pattern/activity interpretation
      - **Lighting**: Lighting is often claimed to be the most commonly deployed physical security mechanism.
 However, lighting is only a deterrent and not a strong deterrent.
 It should not be used as the primary or sole protection mechanism except in areas with a low threat level.
 Your entire site, inside and out, should be well lit.
 This provides for easy identification of personnel and makes it easier to notice intrusions.
      - Key locks are also most common and inexpensive form of physical access control device for both interior and exterior use.